Mariana-Tek/express-mariana-integrations-demo/README.md

 ### w/Local Web Integrations

 If you would like to use this application to work on the [Mariana Integrations](https://github.com/Mariana-Tek/ember-mariana-integrations/) follow the instructions on the [web integrations](https://github.com/Mariana-Tek/ember-mariana-integrations/#running--development) to serve the project locally.
 Then instead of using the command `npm run serve` use `npm run serve:local`

+### w/For Device Testing

+If you would like to use this application to test on a device while serving the [Mariana Integrations](https://github.com/Mariana-Tek/ember-mariana-integrations/) locally.
+Then instead of using the command `npm run serve` use `npm run serve:ngrok`